JasperHDB/peepocasino/README.md

 ## Help

-If you have any questions regarding my awful coding skills, you can join the [Discord Server][discord].
+If you want to insult me regarding my awful coding skills, or if you have a question, you can join the [Discord Server][discord].
-Or send a Discord message to me, Squid#9759

 [website]: https://casino.jasperhdb.com/
 [discord]: https://discord.gg/djs